machinat/sociably/website/docs/getting-started.md

 Platforms modules connect to external sources, like messaging platforms, webviews or any communication channel.
-The platforms listen events from users and interact to them.
+The platforms listen to events from users and interact with them.
 That's how a conversational app works.

 Install the platform packages that you like to communicate your users with: